ap0llo/markdown-generator/docs/apireference/Grynwald/MarkdownGenerator/MdHeading/properties/Anchor.md

 ## Remarks

 The HTML anchor can be used for linking to a heading within a page.

-It is automatically derived from the heading text by removing all punctuation, replacing spaces with dashes and converting the text to lower case.
+Property is initialized with an auto\-generated value derived from the heading text by removing all punctuation, replacing spaces with dashes and converting the text to lower case.

+The anchor does not include the leading '\#' required for links.

 Note: Text anchors are not part of the CommonMark spec so linking to this anchor might not work in  every markdown implementation.

-The anchor does not include the leading '\#' required for links.
+To explicitly include an anchor tag in the output, set [HeadingAnchorStyle](../../MdSerializationOptions/properties/HeadingAnchorStyle.md) to Tag.

 ___